hozhengyi/Forecasting-Using-Conv2D-LSTMs/README.md

 ## Data files
 The data used in this work is provided by the National Solar Radiation Database (NSRDB) and can be downloaded via API requests.
 Detailed download instructions are provided [here](https://nsrdb.nrel.gov/data-sets/api-instructions.html).
 Download the relative humidity values over mainland United States from 1998 to 2019, totalling 192720, and extract relative humidity values from Station ID: 878848 (GMT -6).

-The following file contains the training/validation data used in this work.

 ## Scripts
 The following list is a description of each Python script contained in this repository.
 `multivar_v3.csv` contains the results of the pure multivariate run.